YubicoLabs/yed-spoke-example/docs/sections/5-create-action.md

 ---
-layout: page
+layout: docs
-title: Create the action
+title: Create the Action
 permalink: /learn/create-action
 ---

-## Create the action
+## Create the Action
 ---
 Now that you have a scoped app and a YubiKey in the catalog, it's time to create the shipment request action.
 All of the actions in this example will be created in the Yubico Enterprise API Spoke.